-PROGRAM OUTCOMES FOR THE NURSE EDUCATOR (MSN)
+PROGRAM OUTCOMES FOR THE MSN Graduate

-Upon completion of the program the graduate will be able to:
+Upon completion of the program the graduate will:

-1. Integrate nursing and related sciences to improve practice and outcomes in educational and clinical settings.

-2. Design and deliver evidence-based, culturally relevant strategies and interventions in educational and clinical settings.

-3. Demonstrate scholarship and analytical methods when planning and evaluating evidence based nursing practice.

-4. Apply information technology when evaluating outcomes of care, healthcare delivery, and quality improvement.

-5. Advocate for policies that improve the health of the public and the profession of nursing.

-6. Advocate for the value and role of the professional nurse as member and leader of interprofessional healthcare teams.

-7. Apply learning and teaching principles to the design, implementation, and evaluation of health education programs for individuals or groups in a variety of settings.

-8. Examine the effect of legal and regulatory processes on nursing practice, healthcare delivery and outcomes.
+- 1. Integrate nursing and related sciences to improve practice and outcomes in educational and clinical settings. - 2.
+Design and delivery evidence-based, culturally relevant strategies and interventions in educational and clinical settings. - 3.
+Demonstrate scholarship and analytical methods when planning and evaluating evidence based nursing practice. - 4.
+Apply information technology when evaluating outcomes of care, health delivery, and quality improvement. - 5.
+Advocate for policies that improve the health of the public and the profession f nursing. - 6.
+Advocate for the value and role of the professional nurse as a member and leader of interprofessional healthcare teams. - 7.
+Apply learning and teaching principles to the design, implementation, and evaluation of health education programs for individuals or groups in a variety of settings. - 8.
+Examine the effect of legal and regulatory processes on nursing practice, healthcare delivery and outcomes.